Celebrating the History and Pioneering Spirit of Stony Plain and Parkland County

 We are situated on the northwestern edge of the town of Stony Plain on 14 acres of land.
 Stony Plain lies around 30 minutes west of the city of Edmonton and is a town of around 18,000 people with an emphasis on art and culture.
-The Pioneer Museum partners with other organisations for some of the major events in the town, such as Farmers' Days, Canada Day, The Blueberry Bluegrass Festival and the Stony Plain Cowboy Gathering.
+The Pioneer Museum partners with other organizations for some of the major events in the town, such as Farmers' Days, Canada Day and The Blueberry Bluegrass Festival.

 The Pioneer Museum Mercantile was established the summer of 2022 and was created as a fundraiser with 100% of the proceeds going back into running the museum.